-• Students who do not have a TOEFL® iBT score of 61 for the BBA/BSCS/BSCE degree programs or 71 for the MBA/MSCS/MSCE degree programs or 80 for the DCE degree program; or IELTSTM score of 5.5 for the BBA/BSCS/BSCE degree programs or 6.0 for the MBA/MSCS/MSCE degree programs or 6.5 for the DCE degree programs; or a TOEIC® score of 550 for the BBA/BSCS/BSCE degree programs or 680 for the MBA/MSCS/MSCE degree programs or 790 for the DCE degree program, are required to take an English Placement Test upon arrival to the University.
+- Students who do not have a TOEFL® iBT score of 61 for the BBA/BSCS/BSCE degree programs; or IELTS[TM] score of 5.5 for the BBA/BSCS/BSCE degree programs; or a TOEIC® score of 550 for the BBA/BSCS/BSCE degree programs, are required to take an English Placement Test upon arrival to the University. - A student who achieves a passing score in all skill areas, including Listening & Speaking, Reading & Writing and Conversation & Pronunciation are recommended for regular academic coursework.